 Curated by Pin Sangkaeo ’21 (BArch) and Benson Joseph ’20 (BArch), in association with the Orange chapter of the National Organization of Minority Architecture Students (NOMAS), the exhibition focuses on accomplished architect Professor Emeritus Kermit J. Lee Jr. ’57, who passed away on Jan.
 16, 2018.

 Lee was an innovative architect and creative thinker, a much-loved professor with a loyal following, and a generous and dynamic colleague.
 After earning a graduate degree in Braunschweig, Germany, and practicing in Switzerland, he returned to Syracuse as a faculty member at the School of Architecture in 1968 and served until his retirement in 1995, earning many professional honors over the course of his career.
 He had a significant and important impact on his students and colleagues, and maintained relationships with generations of Syracuse Architecture alumni.
-As the first black graduate of the School of Architecture, he was particularly proud of his mentoring role for minority students.
+As one of the first black graduates of the School of Architecture, he was particularly proud of his mentoring role for minority students.

 Throughout the exhibition, Lee is remembered through content selected from his work as a student, educator and architect, and through the words of his family members, students, peers and former colleagues.
 All materials in the exhibition have been provided by Architecture Librarian Barbara Opar.